Last updated: April 2026

 It used to be that Sonoma was the ugly stepchild to acclaimed Napa Valley.
 Not anymore however.
 Sonoma has come into its own as a powerhouse wine region and rightfully so.

 While Sonoma may grow into the Disneyland-esque tourist scene that Napa has become, there are still plenty of small producers making great wine.
-Follow our wine guide to Sonoma County below to get the best picks.
+Follow our guide below to find the best hand-picked Sonoma wineries.

 Geography and Climate of Sonoma